rasmus-saarniit/SUVI2025/travel-itinerary/15-day-trip-with-summary.md

   - 🐋 Vaalasafari Andenesist (hooajati saadaval).
   - Bleiki rand – ideaalne koht piknikuks ja jalutuskäiguks. 🏖️
 - **Majutus**: Andøy Camping.
+*S leiud*
+- Tromsø ja Andøya vahele jääb selline koht nagu Narvik.
+Seal on Polar Park https://www.visitnarvik.com/polar-park Samuti vaateplatvorm Tungeneset: https://www.nasjonaleturistveger.no/en/routes/senja/tungeneset/ (The walkway at Tungeneset viewpoint is closed, due to damages caused by heavy storms.
+It will probably stay closed until June 2025.)
+- Måtind (408 masl) in Vesterålen 3.8 km one way and is classified at a medium difficulty level.
+(Måtinden in Andøy is one of Vesterålen’s most frequently visited mountains, and for good reasons.
+From the summit you will be enchanted by views of dramatic mountain peaks and white sandy beaches, among others the hidden beach of Høyvika. ) : https://visitvesteralen.com/en/hikers-paradise/matind
 ---